 Botswana: For conservation kids

 Botswana, a land of glittering waterways, rambling veld, vast open moonscapes and astonishing game, offers families a host of unique and memorable experiences that will truly last a lifetime.
 It is also home to some of the very best safari guides on the continent.

-Accommodation is in a completely private luxury tented camp, which is for the exclusive use of your family and comes complete with two experienced guides, a chef, waiter, mokorocanoe guide and housekeeper.
+Accommodation is in a completely private luxury tented camp, which is for the exclusive use of your family and comes complete with two experienced guides, a chef, waiter, mokoro canoe guide and housekeeper.
 Children as young as seven are welcome and the camp sleeps a maximum of six.

 The schedule is entirely flexible, with activities tailored to your children’s ages and interests.
-The emphasis of the programme is on conservation and respect for the earth, while learning some genuine bush survival skills along the way.
+The emphasis of the program is on conservation and respect for the Earth, while learning some genuine bush survival skills along the way.
 The children’s personal guide will explain how animals can be tracked using a bit of experience and some keen detective work.
 They will discover how to construct bows and arrows, catch fish for dinner and learn about astronomy, ecology, game tracking and entomology.
 In the evenings the children will be shown how to make campfires, identify the sounds of nocturnal animals and listen to stories around the campfire while tracking satellites across the backdrop of the sparkling Milky Way.

 As parents, you can relax and enjoy this beautiful area of the world, relishing remarkable food and true wilderness.
 You can participate at your leisure, safe in the knowledge that your children are having the time of their lives.

 From a jungle treehouse to a retreat by calm seas, perfect for swimming, our Hidden Beaches team share their favorite resorts for families.